polinamgordienko-glitch/How-Hard-is-it-to-Rig-a-Benchmark-A-Social-Choice-Analysis-of-Leaderboard-Robustness/README.md

 ```
 The key point is: under helm_mmlu/runs/v1.0.0/ there should be many run directories (each a run id), and each run directory should contain at least run_spec.json and stats.json.

 2. Download the BBH data from the Hugging Face Open LLM Leaderboard.
+Note that the paper uses the data downloaded on April 18, 2026.

 2.1 First, you will require a Hugging Face token, which can be obtained, following the instructions under the following link: https://huggingface.co/docs/hub/security-tokens